zzmjohn/CNTK/Source/mkl_custom/README.md

 # CNTK custom MKL

-This directory contains the necessary files to create a custom Intel® Math Kernel Library (MKL) for usage by CNTK.
-We call this library "CNTK custom MKL" for short.
+This directory contains the necessary files to create a custom Intel® Math Kernel Library (MKL) for usage by CNTK ("CNTK custom MKL" for short).

 By default, a CNTK binary with Intel® MKL support includes a prebuilt CNTK custom MKL.